Noto-AI/take-home-challenge-aj/README.md

 ### Setup Instructions

-1. create a bare clone of the repo: `git clone --bare git@github.com:Noto-AI/take-home-challenge-scheduler.git`.
-2. Create a new private repository on Github for this take home challenge.
-3. Mirror push your bare clone to your new git repo: `git push --mirror git@github.com:<your_username>/take-home-challenge-scheduler.git`.
-4. Remove the temporary local repository you created in step 1 and clone your own take-home-challenge-1 repository on your machine.
+	1. Push your implementation to your GitHub repo alone along with a copy of this README
-5. when you finish your challenge, just open a pull request of your work, and add stevenwang223 as collaborator to view your PR.
+	2. Open a pull request with a brief summary of your work and any assumptions.
+	3. Add stevenwang223 as a collaborator so we can access and review your PR.

 ### Assumptions
 In cases where the problem description is ambiguous or incomplete, feel free to make reasonable assumptions based on your judgment.
 Document any such assumptions in this section to clarify your design decisions and implementation approach.